-In the first round we went around the circle giving thanks for something in our lives.
-Everyone keep it short and to the point.
-Some responses were profound, others funny, and some I suspect were only understood by the one saying the words.
-At the end of the round we did some chanting to seal the words.
-In the second round I invited everyone to ask for a healing either for themselves or someone they know.
-During this round there were many tears and powerful feelings.
+In the first round, we went around the circle giving thanks for something in our lives.
+Everyone kept it short and to the point.
+Some responses were profound, others funny, and some I suspect we’re only understood by the one saying the words.
+At the end of the round, we did some chanting to seal the words.
+In the second round, I invited everyone to ask for healing either for themselves or someone they know.
+During this round, there were many tears and powerful feelings.
 The beauty of the group acted as witnesses.
 At the end of this round along with the chanting, some burned or crushed the sacred objects from the altar.
-In the final round we raised our voices to chant for a hopeful future for ourselves and the planet.
+In the final round, we raised our voices to chant for a hopeful future for ourselves and the planet.
 I passed around the water bottle from the altar.
 Everyone took a sip adding a personal prayer for peace.
 Again more tears and joy and a feeling of having been part of something quite wonderful. (a spiritual experience perhaps)

 As quickly as the group came down in the kiva to join us they were departing.
 The last to go up the ladder was the man again who had first poked his head through the opening.
 He did a quick look at the three of us, the shocked husband, a grateful yogi, the mind-blown wife.
 Then he was gone.
 The husband was feeling relieved that nothing bad he imagined had happened.
 I marveled at how spirit managed to show up to serve the time and space.
 The wife stood with a shocked look on her face and mumbled in a soft voice, “who what that man?”

 As the group had left, the rain also stopped.
-I marveled how it only rained during our time in the Kiva.
+I marveled at how it only rained during our time in the Kiva.
 We headed up the ladder and back to the car.
-This time the husband sat in front with me and his wife sat in back in a daze.
-The husband started asking all sorts of questions about who those people were, had I arrange this, what really happened and was any of this dangerous for his wife who still sat with a blank look on her face.
+This time the husband sat in front next to me and his wife sat in the back in a daze.
+The husband started asking all sorts of questions about who those people were; if had I arranged this; what really happened, and was any of this dangerous for his wife who still sat with a blank look on her face.
 I did my best to speak of these things in a language he could understand.
 Now he felt safe, he really wanted to understand.
 He managed a little.

 It was not the first time I was asked to be a spiritual guide and certainly won’t be the last.